inseven/statuspanel/ios/README.markdown

 In order to make continuous integration easy the `scripts/build.sh` script builds the full project, including submitting the macOS app for notarization.
 In order to run this script (noting that you probably don't want to use it for regular development cycles), you'll need to configure your environment accordingly, by setting the following environment variables:

-- `IOS_CERTIFICATE_BASE64` -- base64 encoded PKCS 12 certificate for iOS App Store builds (see above for details)
+- `IOS_CERTIFICATE_BASE64` – base64 encoded PKCS 12 certificate for iOS App Store builds (see above for details)
-- `IOS_CERTIFICATE_PASSWORD` -- password used to protect the iOS certificate
+- `IOS_CERTIFICATE_PASSWORD` – password used to protect the iOS certificate
-- `APPLE_API_KEY` -- base64 encoded App Store Connect API key (see https://appstoreconnect.apple.com/access/api)
+- `APPLE_API_KEY` – base64 encoded App Store Connect API key (see https://appstoreconnect.apple.com/access/api)
-- `APPLE_API_KEY_ID` -- App Store Connect API key id (see https://appstoreconnect.apple.com/access/api)
+- `APPLE_API_KEY_ID` – App Store Connect API key id (see https://appstoreconnect.apple.com/access/api)
-- `APPLE_API_KEY_ISSUER_ID` -- App Store connect API key issuer id (see https://appstoreconnect.apple.com/access/api)
+- `APPLE_API_KEY_ISSUER_ID` – App Store connect API key issuer id (see https://appstoreconnect.apple.com/access/api)
+- `APP_CONFIGURATION` – JSON blob containing the [app configuration](#configuration) including, amongst other things, service API keys
 - `GITHUB_TOKEN` -- [GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) used to create the release

 The script (like Fastlane) will look for and source an environment file in the Fastlane directory (`Fastlane/.env`) which you can add your local details to.
 This file is, of course, in `.gitignore`.
 For example,